Magnetic properties of alternating Hubbard ladders: Noninteracting alternating ladder geometries

 The 3-2 ladder system is sketched in Fig.~\ref{geometry2-3}.
 Defining $L_x$ as the total number of rungs, the total numbers of sites on the two sublattices are unequal, with $N_A=3L_x/2$ and $N_B=L_x$.

-$H_0$ can be written as a sum of commuting operators $H_k$ acting only on the Bloch states with wave number $k$ in the first Brillouin zone (see Appendix~\ref{Homogeneous3legladder}).
+$H_0$ can be written as a sum of commuting operators $H_k$ acting only on the Bloch states with wave number $k$ in the first Brillouin zone (see Appendix~\ref{Homogeneous3legladder} to get the concrete form of wave number $k$).
 In the present case, we have five sites per unit cell, labeled $j=1,\dots,5$ in Fig.~\ref{geometry2-3}. $H_k$ is the $5 \times 5$ matrix,

 Here $\widetilde t_j =t_j\exp(ik)$.

 We will investigate the system with equal hopping parameters $t_i=t$ for $i=1, ..., 7$, since this simple choice already contains several novel features.
 The diagonalization of $H_{k}$ leads to the five energy bands $E_{k,b}$ ($b=1,\dots,5$) shown in Fig.~\ref{3-2-non-interacting-rest}(a).
 One of these bands is flat and is located at zero energy (the Fermi level for half-filling), in accordance with Lieb's theorem~\cite{lieb1989two}.
 For such a flat band, there are gapless single-electron excitations but the system is not metallic in the sense that the effective mass of the low-lying excitations, which is proportional to $1/t$ for a linear chain, is infinite.
 Figure~\ref{3-2-non-interacting-rest}(b) shows the corresponding local DOS